 Garden Party on the Terrace of a Country Home

-Unknown Artist, Garden Party on the Terrace of a Country Home, Mexico, about 1720–30.
-Canvas, oil, gilding, and wood.
-Denver Art Museum Collection: Gift of the Collection Frederick and Jan Mayer, 2009.759
+Unknown artist, Garden Party on the Terrace of a Country Home, about 1720–30.
+Oil paint on canvas with gold.
+Gift of the Collection Frederick and Jan Mayer, 2009.759.

 After the Spanish occupation of the Philippines in 1561, Spain opened its own official trade route to Asia.
 In Manila, exotic Asian goods were loaded onto Spanish galleon ships and transported across the Pacific to Acapulco where they were offloaded on to mules for the overland trip to Mexico City where they might be sold.
 Remaining goods continued on to Veracruz where they traveled to Spain via the Atlantic galleon ships.

-Inspired by Asian examples, colonial Mexicans used folding screens to divide spaces, block drafts, and create privacy in their homes.
+Inspired by Asian examples, colonial Mexicans used folding screens (known as biombos) to divide spaces, block drafts, and create privacy in their homes.
 This screen provides a glimpse into daily life.
 Clusters of people are shown enjoying a garden party on the terrace of a country home.
 They play cards, gamble, smoke, flirt, drink, and make music.
 There are only about a dozen screens in existence with scenes like this; all were made in Mexico City in the 1700s and most are in private collections.
-The DAM’s screen is one of the earliest known and is the only such screen in a U.S. museum.

 --Donna Pierce, 2015

 Some images in our online collection are at thumbnail size, in accordance with AAMD guidelines, because they are protected by copyright.
 The Denver Art Museum respects the rights of artists or their representatives who retain the copyright to their work.
 Other images represent the best photography available and should be used as reference images only.
 Please complete the Image Rights Request form if you want to request a high resolution image.